galros66/popcorn-palace/README.md

 - **Showtime API**: Manages movies showtime on the theaters.
 - **Booking API**: Manages the movie tickets booking.

-## Technical Aspects
-The system is built using Java Spring Boot, leveraging its robust framework for creating RESTful APIs.
-Data persistence can be managed using an in-memory database like H2 for simplicity, or a more robust solution like PostgreSQL for production.

-## Homework Task
-Candidates are expected to design and implement the above APIs, adhering to RESTful principles.

 ## APIs

 ### Movies  APIs